Cilappatikaram: Literary value and significance

 The manuscripts of the epic include a prologue called patikam.
 This is likely a later addition to the older epic.
 It, nevertheless, shows the literary value of the epic to later Tamil generations:

-Twenty-five cantos of the Silappatikaram are set in the akaval meter, a meter found in the more ancient Tamil Sangam literature.
+Twenty-five cantos of the Cilappatikaram are set in the akaval meter, a meter found in the more ancient Tamil Sangam literature.
 It has verses in other meters and contains five songs also in a different meter.
 These features suggest that the epic was performed in the form of stage drama that mixed recitation of cantos with the singing of songs.
 The 30 cantos were reciting as monologues.

 Sanskrit epics

 The Tamil epic has many references and allusions to the Sanskrit epics and puranic legends.
 For example, it describes the fate of Poompuhar suffering the same agony as experienced by Ayodhya when Rama leaves for exile to the forest as instructed by his father.
 The Aycciyarkuravai section (canto 27), makes mention of the Lord who could measure the three worlds, going to the forest with his brother, waging a war against Lanka and destroying it with fire.
-These references indicate that the Ramayana was known to the Silappatikaram audience many centuries before the Kamba Ramayanam of the 12 Century CE.
+These references indicate that the Ramayana was known to the Cilappatikaram audience many centuries before the Kamba Ramayanam of the 12th century CE.

+The 17th canto of the epic explains the Beauty and greatness of Lord Vishnu with respect to his forms and Various incarnations.
+Vishnu was the deity most mentioned in Tamil Sangam literature and is said to be one of the favourite gods of the people who lived in the Sangam time.
+The epic states that "Vain are the ears which do not hear the glory of Rama who is Vishnu, Vain are the eyes which do not see the dark hued Lord, the great God, the Mayavan Vishnu, Vain is the tongue that will not praise him who triumphed over the deceit of the foolish schemer Kamsa (Krishna), Vain is the tongue which does not say ‘Narayana’.

-According to Zvelebil, the Silappatikaram mentions the Mahabharata and calls it the "great war", just like the story was familiar to the Sangam era poets too as evidenced in Puram 2 and Akam 233.
-One of the poets is nicknamed as "The Peruntevanar who sang the Bharatam [Mahabharatam]", once again confirming that the Tamil poets by the time Silappatikaram was composed were intimately aware of the Sanskrit epics, the literary structure and significance of Mahakavyas genre.
+According to Zvelebil, the Cilappatikaram mentions the Mahabharata and calls it the "great war", just like the story was familiar to the Sangam era poets too as evidenced in Puram 2 and Akam 233.
+One of the poets is nicknamed as "The Peruntevanar who sang the Bharatam [Mahabharatam]", once again confirming that the Tamil poets by the time Cilappatikaram was composed were intimately aware of the Sanskrit epics, the literary structure and significance of Mahakavyas genre.
 To be recognized as an accomplished extraordinary poet, one must compose a great kavya has been the Tamil scholarly opinion prior to the modern era, states Zvelebil.
 These were popular and episodes from such maha-kavya were performed as a form of dance-drama in public.
-The Silappatikaram is a Tamil epic that belongs to the pan-India kavya epic tradition.
-The Tamil tradition and medieval commentators such as Mayilaintar have included the Silappatikaram as one of the aimperunkappiyankal, which literally means "five great kavyas".
+The Cilappatikaram is a Tamil epic that belongs to the pan-India kavya epic tradition.
+The Tamil tradition and medieval commentators such as Mayilaintar have included the Cilappatikaram as one of the aimperunkappiyankal, which literally means "five great kavyas".